 And the person suffers abuse.

 A better way is this: always have our sharpening front of view.
-A true sharpening is a pure encouragement.
+A true sharpening is pure encouragement.
 Leading a penitent life that welcomes our own ugly truth is God’s way of encouraging us.
-When we do this well we naturally curate trust in relationships, because people feel safe with someone who has the courage to see their own fault first.
+When we do this well, we naturally curate trust in relationships because people feel safe with someone who has the courage to see their own fault first.

-When we learn this, we have more capacity to encourage others, genuinely, because the sharpening is coming from a core that believes ‘I need sharpening, first, before I can see how to sharpen another.’
+When we learn this, we have more capacity to genuinely encourage others because the sharpening comes from a core that believes ‘I need sharpening, first, before I can see how to sharpen another.’